 What types of grants are there?

 There are currently 38 Local Enterprise Partnerships (LEPs) across the country.
 Setup with the core goal to support and encourage businesses at the local level.
 LEPs forge a unique alliance between the public sector and local businesses while significantly and positively impacting society.

 To date, LEPs have helped to build 93,200 new homes, leveraged over £7.6 billion in private investment, supported over 196,000 businesses, created over 180,600 jobs and supported 217,900 learners.

 Government business grants

-It is possible to apply for grants through the government if you meet certain criteria.
-You can apply through the UK Government, Scottish Parliament, or the Welsh and Northern Ireland Assemblies and grants will be approved by each individual provider.
+Applying for grants through the government is possible if you meet specific criteria.
+You can use it through the UK Government, Scottish Parliament, or the Welsh and Northern Ireland Assemblies.
+Yes, each of these providers can approve grants.
 Check out gov.uk for more information on the grants and loans available in your local area.

 European business grants

-The European Union is a huge supplier of funds for businesses of all shapes and sizes.
+The European Union is a massive supplier of funds for businesses of all shapes and sizes.
 Once approved, the grants are typically issued through the European Commission.

-If you're looking for other grant providers, make sure you check out the bfa for information on trustworthy sources of funding, including the Prince's Trust, Virgin StartUp and Start Up Loans.
+If you're looking for other grant providers, check out the bfa for information on trustworthy funding sources.
+These include the Prince's Trust, Virgin StartUp and Start-Up Loans.

-Franchises can be surprisingly affordable, though – check out our range of low-cost franchises, starting from just £495.
+You can also check out our range of low-cost franchises